siyuan-bruce/siyuan-bruce.github.io/homepage.md

     .profile-text,
     .profile-image {
-      flex: 1; /* Both children will take up equal space within the container */ }
+      flex: 1; /* Both children will take up equal space within the container */
+      width: 30%; /* Adjust this value to fit your needs */ }

     .profile-image {